Debt Help: Tips to Consolidate your Debt

 Debt consolidation is not debt elimination or forgiveness.
 It is simply a way of simplifying your repayments and potentially lowering the amount of interest you’re repaying over time.
 It is important to develop the right financial skills to avoid an overreliance on debt help services such as debt consolidation.
 Establishing good money habits can help you to stay out of debt and help build new opportunities for you and your family.
 Here are some small steps to help you become debt free:

-- Know your budget.
-If you understand how you are spending your money today, you are better able to know how much you can afford to pay off your debts.
+If you understand how you’re spending your money today, you’re better able to know how much you can afford to pay off your debts.

 You may find these useful